hoavuong02/AI-hub/README.md

 ### 🧠 Overview

+>__I built this app for my personal use, but my friends like it and have recommended that I upload it to GitHub, even though updates are not frequent for various reasons.__

 **AI Hub** is a clean, simple multi-AI app built with MD3.

-It supports dynamic colors, theme match, tab switching, background running, text control, and data backup — all without trackers.
+It supports dynamic colors, theme match, tab switching, background running, text control, and data backup.

 ---